Written by: Bonnie Feldman, DDS, MBA, Anna Simon, BS, Ellen M. Martin

-Having achy muscles and/or joints is one of the most common symptoms of autoimmune diseases.
+Having achy muscles and/or joints is one of the most common symptoms of autoimmune diseases, including lupus, fibromyalgia, rheumatoid arthritis, psoriatic arthritis, mixed connective tissue disease, and the Ehlers-Danlos syndromes.
 In addition to autoimmune disease, causes of joint and muscle pain can stem from overuse, stress, infection, and other disorders.
 We want you to feel like your best self, so we gathered some research on how to soothe your muscle and joint pain.
 Here are our best tips to relieve achy muscles and joints:

 There are many different options to topically treat aches and pains.
 For immediate relief, use ice first, then apply heat on the affected area.
 An Epsom soak can also be utilized to reduce muscle pain and inflammation.
 Epsom salts are naturally anti-inflammatory and contain magnesium and sulfate, compounds that are crucial for bone and joint health.
 Creams, pain patches, and essential oils¹ such as peppermint and eucalyptus can help with pain relief as well.